Tips, gratuities and service charges

 - Voluntarily made to, or left for an employee or group of employees

 New rules on tips and gratuities and service charges

 The Payment of Wages (Amendment) (Tips and Gratuities) Act 2022 came into effect on 1 December 2022.

-The Act, introduces new rules about how employers share tips, gratuities and service charges amongst employees.
-It also makes it illegal for employers to use tips or gratuities to make up basic wages.
+The Act, introduced new rules about how employers share tips, gratuities and service charges amongst employees.
+It also made it illegal for employers to use tips or gratuities to make up basic wages.

 The legislation will be reviewed after one year to assess its effectiveness and decide if further measures are needed.

 The legislation covers service areas where tipping is common, including tourism, hospitality, hairdressing, taxi, and delivery services.

 It applies to employees in services such as restaurants, pubs, hotels, guesthouses, tour companies, beauty salons and bookmakers.

 Voluntary service charges are the same as a tip or a gratuity.
 Mandatory service charges are charges that must be paid by the customer, on top of the cost of the product or service.